ABS-CBN Broadcasting Center: ABS-CBN original building

-The ABS-CBN original building was originally built in 1968 and was the only area of business operations of the network until it expanded in 2000 when the ELJ Communications Center was opened.
-It is directly connected to the network's studios which was also built in 1968.
+The ABS-CBN original building was originally built in 1968 and was the only area of business operations of the company until it expanded for 26 years from 2000 to 2026 when the ELJ Communications Center was opened.
+It is directly connected to the studios which were also built in 1968.
 The main entrance to the whole complex is located here.
-Today, it is mainly occupied by the network's news division and the Manila Radio Division which consist of DZMM Radyo Patrol 630 (AM) and MOR Entertainment (Online Radio/Podcast production) as well as the ABS-CBN News' website (News.ABS-CBN.com).
+Today, it is mainly occupied by ABS-CBN News and Current Affairs and the Manila Radio Division which consist of DZMM Radyo Patrol 630 (AM) and MOR Entertainment (Online Radio/Podcast production) as well as the ABS-CBN News' website (News.ABS-CBN.com).
 The ABS-CBN Newsroom which is used by the ABS-CBN News Channel and other news programs of ABS-CBN (notably TV Patrol from April 22 to May 12, 2019) for live broadcasts is located here.

 There is also a historical marker at the building's entrance which commemorates the first TV broadcast in the Philippines which was made by ABS-CBN on October 23, 1953, which was issued by the National Historical Commission of the Philippines in 2003, the 50th anniversary of ABS-CBN and Philippine television.

 ABS-CBN Studios

 ABS-CBN's studios are the television studios of the former network.
-It is actually a single large building that houses seven studios, with the other three studios are part of the newer ELJ Communications Center thus there are 10 studios of ABS-CBN.
+It is actually a single large building that houses seven studios, with the other three studios are part of the newer ELJ Communications Center located at the building's first floor.
 The ten studios were built in 1968 and 2000 for the first seven and last three, respectively, and it is directly connected to the original building and ELJ Communications Center.